yofine/fusto.js/README.md

+# fusto.js

-# fusto.js: The Lightning-Fast Frontend Framework Tailored for Independent Developers
+The Lightning-Fast Frontend Framework Tailored for Independent Developers.

 Welcome to the universe of fusto.js, a cutting-edge, lightning-fast frontend framework designed to revolutionize the way developers craft high-performing websites and applications.

-## Noteworthy Features
+## Features

 1. Ease of Use and Gentle Learning Curve: fusto.js is designed to simplify the development workflow.
 With its wealth of tutorials and crystal-clear documentation, developers can quickly grasp and easily get started.